ZIM Integrated Shipping Services Ltd. (NYSE:ZIM) Short Interest Up 31.7% in August

 ZIM Integrated Shipping Services (NYSE:ZIM) last issued its quarterly earnings data on Tuesday, August 17th.
 The company reported $7.39 earnings per share for the quarter, topping the Zacks’ consensus estimate of $5.71 by $1.68.
 The business had revenue of $2.38 billion during the quarter, compared to the consensus estimate of $1.91 billion.
 As a group, equities research analysts forecast that ZIM Integrated Shipping Services will post 30.78 earnings per share for the current fiscal year.

 Several hedge funds have recently modified their holdings of the company.
 Deutsche Bank AG bought a new stake in shares of ZIM Integrated Shipping Services in the 2nd quarter worth approximately $639,401,000.
-Clal Insurance Enterprises Holdings Ltd bought a new stake in shares of ZIM Integrated Shipping Services in the 1st quarter worth approximately $106,036,000.
-Phoenix Holdings Ltd. bought a new stake in shares of ZIM Integrated Shipping Services in the 1st quarter worth approximately $37,779,000.
+Clal Insurance Enterprises Holdings Ltd bought a new stake in shares of ZIM Integrated Shipping Services during the first quarter valued at approximately $106,036,000.
+Phoenix Holdings Ltd. bought a new stake in shares of ZIM Integrated Shipping Services during the first quarter valued at approximately $37,779,000.
 Davidson Kempner Capital Management LP bought a new stake in shares of ZIM Integrated Shipping Services during the first quarter valued at approximately $29,730,000.
 Finally, Goldman Sachs Group Inc. boosted its position in shares of ZIM Integrated Shipping Services by 411.7% during the second quarter.
 Goldman Sachs Group Inc. now owns 1,228,904 shares of the company’s stock valued at $55,215,000 after purchasing an additional 988,734 shares in the last quarter.
 Hedge funds and other institutional investors own 38.56% of the company’s stock.

 About ZIM Integrated Shipping Services